Starting a freelance activity

 Important tax topics

 Pure freelance income is not subject to trade tax.
-For commercial or mixed activities, the classification must be examined critically.
+For commercial or mixed activities, the classification must nevertheless be examined critically.

 Typical topics include work equipment, training, professional liability insurance, software, travel costs, domestic study, telephone and internet.